getCUJO/QoOID/draft-ietf-ippm-qoo.md

-user-observable outcomes can be measured using the Quality Attenuation metric directly, or the quality attenuation value describing the time-to-completion of a user-observable outcome can be computed if the quality attenuation of each sub-goal required to reach the desired outcome are known {{Haeri22}}.
+user-observable outcomes can be measured using the Quality Attenuation metric directly, or the quality attenuation value describing the time-to-completion of a user-observable outcome can be computed if the quality attenuation of each sub-goal required to reach the desired outcome is known {{Haeri22}}.

 Quality Attenuation is composable because the convolution of quality attenuation values allows us to compute the time it takes to reach specific outcomes given